IanMitchell/buddy_api/README.md

 # Buddy API

 **Note:** _This Gem is currently in development and unreleased at this time.
-I'm still working on it, but development has hit a bit of a standstill while I finish up summer classes._
+I'm still working on it, but development has hit a bit of a standstill until I need it for a project I'm working on._

 Most of the Buddy API codebase is in, it just hasn't been tested yet.
 There also is currently significant code reuse.
 Both problems are being worked on over time!